uoe-agents/non_conventional_value_function_approximation/README.md

 # Non-conventional Function Approximation methods in Reinforcement Learning

-This project evaluates and compares different approaches to function approximation in the Reinforcement Learning.
+This project evaluates and compares different approaches to function approximation in Reinforcement Learning.

 ## Getting started